rajeevram/venable-lab-summer-2018/agisoft/PART1.md

 ## Photographing Transects

 Each transect on Tumamoc hill varies considerably in size.
 Generally, a transect that is 20 x 20 meters squared is captured in a series of 100–150 overlapping photos.
 A sample of 15 consecutive photos for a particular transect on a particular date is given in the transect folder.
-Each photo is taken in series, and a single photos overlaps about half of its area with its predecessor and successor, respectively.
+Each photo is taken in series, and a single photos overlaps about half (or less) of its area with its predecessor and successor, respectively.

 ## Generating A Mesh

 These overlapping photos are used to generate a non-overlapping mosaic of a whole transect.
-We stitched the imaged together using a photgrammetring image processing software called [Agisoft Photscan](http://www.agisoft.com/).
+We stitched the images together using a photgrammetring image processing software called [Agisoft Photscan](http://www.agisoft.com/).

 Once the photos are uploaded, various settings must be tuned over many trials to produce a decent model, or mesh.